 The City Manager, with the advice and consent of the City Council, shall appoint the Fire Chief.

 The Fire Chief must be a resident of the City of Augusta within 90 days of his/her appointment.
-This provision does not apply to the person holding said position on the effective date of Ordinance No. 360.
+The City Council, upon recommendation of the City Manager, may waive this requirement at its discretion.

 The Fire Chief is responsible for the fire prevention and suppression programs for the City and for the administration and operation of emergency medical services.